eclipse-theia/theia/doc/Publishing.md

   - Use the `generate release notes` button to generate the list of contributors (including new ones), and format them similarly to other releases.
   - Include a release `description` to include a reference to the `changelog` at the respective `sha` and release version.
   - Include a reference to the migration guide in the release description.
+  - Add the artifacts of the *Package Native Dependencies* GitHub Action to the release assets.
   - Select _"Publish Release"_ bottom at the bottom of the page.
   - For additional information, please consult the official GitHub documentation regarding [creating releases](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release).